Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Treat yourself this winter to a spa day at one of London’s amazing hotel spas.
 Nothing warms you up quite like soaking in a jacuzzi or a relaxing sauna session.

-Or for more affordable options, have a look on sites such as Last Minute for special spa deals and discounts.
+Or for more affordable options, have a look on sites such as Virgin Experience Days for special spa deals and discounts.

 Enjoy A Warming Sunday Roast

 Any Brit knows that the chilly winter months are the absolute BEST time to devour a delicious roast dinner.
 Accompany your roast with a bold red wine and warming apple pie and custard for dessert and you have yourself the ultimate winter comfort food dinner.

 Check out where to find London’s best roast dinners here.

 When it’s freezing cold outside, sitting in a cute cafe with a warming cup of chocolate is definitely one of the best things to do in the city.

 London has some amazing hot chocolates to drink.
 And I’m not talking brown, watery liquid vaguely tasting of chocolate.
 I mean thick luxurious, quirky hot chocolates that are like a dessert in a cup.